ryohei8227/bedrock-hcls-tokyo2/README.md

 > Access to Amazon Bedrock foundation models (not granted by default).
 To gain access, follow the [official documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).

 1. Upload the `Infra_cfn.yaml` file from the [amazon-bedrock-agents-healthcare-lifesciences](https://github.com/aws-samples/amazon-bedrock-agents-healthcare-lifesciences) repository to AWS CloudFormation.
+(Details of how to create a stack are shown [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html)).
 This template will set up:
 > [!WARNING]
 > Launching this stack will create 2 VPCs (Infrastructure and UI).